tomholland15407/trying-to-upload-sth-to-git/README.md

-# Im just trying to have some fun with my little sister
+# Just to show that i know about README, otherwise identical to app.py

 character_name = input("Ten cua ban la gi? ")
 if character_name == "Hung":